-The actual stage of cirrhosis depends on the presence of complications -portal hypertension with bleeding oesophageal varices (vomiting of blood), ascites (distension of abdomen) or hepatic encephalopathy (confusion, coma).
+The actual stage of cirrhosis depends on the presence of complications -portal hypertension with bleeding oesophageal varices (vomiting of blood), ascites (distension of abdomen), or hepatic encephalopathy (confusion, coma).

 The median survival time of patients with advanced cirrhosis is 6 -18 months.
 Serious alcoholic hepatitis has a mortality record of up to 50%.

-Complete abstinence is absolutely essential for any treatment of alcoholic liver disease, the other therapeutic procedure are of a supportive nature.
+Complete abstinence is absolutely essential for any treatment of alcoholic liver disease, the other therapeutic procedure is of a supportive nature.
 Steroids can be used in the management of serious alcoholic hepatitis.

 Am I drinking too much?

-Have you ever felt Annoyed by criticism of drinking?
+- Have you ever felt Annoyed by criticism of drinking?

-Have you had Guilty feelings about drinking?
+- Have you had Guilty feelings about drinking?

-Do you ever take a morning Eye opener?
+- Do you ever take a morning Eye opener?